axlan/gdx_tactics/DEV_JOURNAL.md

+# 11/23 Working on overworld map

+Spent the last few days putting a little work into adding features to the overworld map.

+Hit some issues getting the overlay elements looking alright and had trouble getting a readable font.
+I should consider looking into https://github.com/libgdx/libgdx/wiki/Distance-field-fonts for making more flexible scalable fonts.

 # 11/20 Working on idea of campaign

 I spent some time trying to figure out what a simple campaign mode would look like.
 I built a map using the same sprites as the actual battle that seems like a good starting point.